YUSOSEN!

 1 February 1944:

-Departs Takao in convoy TAMA-01 consisting of SAN DIEGO MARU and six unidentified merchant ships escorted by Auxiliary Gunboat CHOJUSAN MARU..
+Departs Takao in convoy TAMA-01 also consisting of six unidentified merchant ships escorted by Auxiliary Gunboat CHOJUSAN MARU.

 5 February 1944: